semanticdata/dotfiles/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: 'Something about this repo isn't working the way you expect.'
+about: "Something about this repo isn't working the way you expect."
 title: ''
 labels: bug
 assignees: 'semanticdata'